Bubobubobubobubo/sardine/docs/sardine_doc/src/configuration/midi_instrument.md

 ```

 You can use this system to map your hardware instruments or some software you previously configured for CC.
+The biggest advantage of this method is that it allows you to name all the CC messages you use automatically and to pattern them freely.

 See the complete example to get a better understanding of this system.

 ## Mapping example: Prok Drums